-- 5. Providers may access their detailed responses and results of the survey via the NSS data dissemination portal provided by Texuna Technologies, from the OfS website and from the Discover Uni website (for students). - 6.
-The target lists will be derived from the Consolidated Data Return (CDR) and will be accessible to further education colleges via the NSS extranet.
-Further education colleges should provide the requested contact details for students on these lists to Ipsos by 28 November 2022.
-Further details can be found in the NSS 2023 set-up guidance, which is sent to provider contacts by Ipsos.
+- 5. Providers may access the detailed responses and results of the survey via the NSS data dissemination portal provided by Texuna Technologies, from the OfS website and from the Discover Uni website (for students). - 6.
+Colleges can access their target lists for the 2023 NSS on the 2021-22 individualised learner record (ILR) data checking tool.
+To ensure that the target list generated by the OfS data checking tool can be replicated on receipt of ILR data from the data service, colleges have been asked to ensure that their final version of their ILR R14 return has been uploaded to the data checking tool, as described in 2021-22 ILR data checking tool.
+They should then provide the requested contact details for students on these lists to Ipsos by 28 November 2022.
+Further details can be found in the NSS 2023 set up guidance, which is sent to provider contacts by Ipsos.
 The guidance document is also available on the NSS extranet. - 7.
 Additions to or removals from the target list are admitted only under specific circumstances, details of which are provided in this guidance.
-Any such requests for additions or removals must be submitted to Ipsos and agreed by Department for the Economy Northern Ireland (DfE NI) prior to their inclusion in or removal from the final target list.
-If approved, DfE NI will inform the provider via the Ipsos portal and make the amendment to the target list. - 8.
+Any such requests for additions or removals must be submitted to Ipsos and agreed by the OfS prior to their inclusion in or removal from the final target list.
+If approved, the OfS will inform the provider and make the amendment to the target list. - 8.
 Eligible students may opt out of the survey at any stage during the fieldwork process. - 9.
 Providers may choose up to six banks of optional questions and may include up to two additional questions specific to the provider.
 Providers are asked to agree with their student representative body their choice of optional banks of questions for inclusion.
 Providers should submit their choice of optional banks and additional questions to Ipsos.